Skip to content

 -sourcepath <path> Specify where to find input source files

--extdirs <dirs> Override the location of installed extensions
+-extdirs <dirs> Override location of installed extensions

 -d <directory> Specify where to place generated class files